achrefjaziri/CracktalConcreteSimulator/README.md

 Options to run it

 1. Ensure you are inside blenderpython folder in commandline by using cd command.
-Type in command line:  blender default.blend --background --python blenderpython.py
+Type in command line:  blender --background --python blenderpython.py
 2. Open blender.
 Open text editor.
 Load blenderpython.py.
 Open pythonconsole.
 Use os.chdir and change directory to blenderpython folder.
 Run blenderpython.py from text editor.

 ## Installing external modules